-- 1. Your full name (including middle initial as well as Jr., Sr., II, III, etc.) - 2.
-Social Security number - 3.
-Date of birth - 4.
-If you have moved in the past five (5) years, provide the addresses where you have lived over the prior five years - 5.
-Proof of current address, such as a current utility bill or telephone bill - 6.
-A legible photocopy of a government-issued identification card (state driver's license or ID card, military identification, etc.) - 7.
-If you are a victim of identity theft, include a copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft
+- 1. Full name (including middle initial as well as Jr., Sr., II, III, etc.); - 2.
+Social Security number; - 3.
+Date of birth; - 4.
+Addresses for the prior two to five years; - 5.
+Proof of current address, such as a current utility bill or telephone bill; - 6.
+A legible photocopy of a government-issued identification card (state driver's license or ID card, military identification, etc.); and - 7.
+A copy of either the police report, investigative report, or complaint to a law enforcement agency concerning identity theft if you are a victim of identity theft.